-War Machine's Bottomless Magazines in the second film — with the arc reactor he may not actually be firing bullets, just bits of metal propelled to bullet-type speeds by the arc reactor and some form of on-board propulsion, which would make ammunition easier to store since there's no need for the "bullets" to have casings, primers and powder.
+Rhodes' Bottomless Magazines in the second film — with the arc reactor he may not actually be firing bullets, just bits of metal propellecond to bullet-type speeds by the arc reactor and some form of on-board propulsion, which would make ammunition easier to store since there's no need for the "bullets" to have casings, primers and powder.

-In Iron Man 2, I was initially annoyed that the HAMMER drones Hammeroids were getting torn apart so easily by the standard-issue weapons in War Machine's suit.
+In the film, one may be initially annoyed that the Hammeroids were getting torn apart so easily by the standard-issue weapons in War Machine's suit.
 If they're using Iron Man tech, they should be a lot tougher, right?
 A concealed FN2000 and a chaingun wouldn't have even bothered Tony's suit.
-Then I realized that the Hammeroids, aside from being Hammer technology and thus prone to failure, were also showroom models and not production line weapons systems.
+Then you realize that the Hammeroids, aside from being Hammer Industries technology and thus prone to failure, were also showroom models and not the weapons systems meant to go from the production line to the front lines.
 They were built for show, not combat; no wonder they were getting torn to pieces.
 Hell, they were probably armored with cheap plastic.